How to Wire a 240V Electric Garage Heater

 - Always Calculate the Load: Never guess on circuit sizing.
 Use the 125% rule for continuous loads as outlined in NEC Article 424.

-- Use a Dedicated Circuit: While not mandated by the NEC in all situations, it is best practice to use a dedicated circuit for a 240V garage heater electric unit to avoid overloading and ensure safe operation.
-Do not tap into existing general-purpose circuits.
+- Use a Dedicated Circuit: While not mandated in every situation, it is best practice to use a dedicated circuit for a 240V garage heater electric unit to avoid overloading and ensure safe operation.
+Do not tap into existing general-purpose circuits without confirming the total load and coordination.

-- Re-identify the White Wire: When using NM-B cable for a 240V circuit, the white insulated conductor must be permanently re-identified as an ungrounded conductor using phase tape or permanent marker.
+- Re-identify the White Wire: When using 10/2 NM-B or similar for a 240V circuit, any white conductor used as an ungrounded conductor must be permanently re-identified as hot.

-- Verify Disconnect Requirements: Ensure a proper disconnecting means is installed, whether it’s a lockable breaker or a disconnect switch within sight of the heater.
+- Verify Disconnect Requirements: Ensure a proper disconnecting means is installed in accordance with Article 424 and the manufacturer’s listing, whether it is a lockable double-pole breaker or a local disconnect switch within sight of the heater.

-- Consider Other Heating Types: While this guide focuses on forced-air units, the principles also apply to other fixed heating like an electric baseboard heater or radiant panels.
-The requirements for multiple electric baseboard heaters on a single circuit can be complex.
+- Consider Other Heating Types: While this guide focuses on forced-air units, the same general wiring/sizing principles apply to other fixed heating such as electric baseboard heaters or radiant panels.
+The requirement for multiple electric baseboards on a single circuit depends on the total continuous load calculation.

-- Distinguish Location Ratings: An outdoor heater electric unit will have different NEMA enclosure and wiring requirements (e.g., weatherproof boxes, UF-B cable) compared to an indoor garage heater.
+- Distinguish Location Ratings: An outdoor heater electric or an appliance in a damp location will require components and wiring rated for those environments (e.g., NMC, THWN conductors, and weatherproof boxes) compared to an indoor garage heater.

 Frequently Asked Questions (FAQ)